 - CyberDuck (MacOS, Windows)

-- PuTTY (Windows command line client is part of PuTTY installation)
+- PuTTY (Windows, sftp command line client is part of PuTTY installation)

 - MacOS also has the standard sftp command line program available.